videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 #### useMeeting

-`useMeeting` hook abstracts meeting class and is responsible to provide the states and events update happening in the meeting like participant joining and leaving a meeting.
+The `useMeeting` hook abstracts the meeting class and is responsible for providing the state and event updates happening in the meeting like participant joining and leaving a meeting.
 To know more about the properties and events accessible by this hook, go through [our API Reference](/react/api/sdk-reference/use-meeting/introduction).

 #### useParticipant

-`useParticipant` hook abstracts participant class and is responsible to provide the states and events update happening for a particular participant like webcam, mic streams status etc. To know more about the properties and events accessible by this hook, go through [our API Reference](/react/api/sdk-reference/use-participant/introduction).
+The `useParticipant` hook abstracts the participant class and is responsible for providing the state and event updates happening for a particular participant like webcam, mic stream status etc. To know more about the properties and events accessible by this hook, go through [our API Reference](/react/api/sdk-reference/use-participant/introduction).

 #### usePubsub

-`usePubsub` hook abstracts PubSub class and is responsible to provide a separate communication channel for all the participants in the meeting.
+The `usePubsub` hook abstracts the PubSub class and is responsible for providing a separate communication channel for all the participants in the meeting.
 It can be used to develop features like Chat, Raise Hand etc. To know more about the usePubsub hook, take a look at detailed explanation of [publish-subscribe mechanism](/react/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/pubsub).

 ### API Reference